commercialhaskell/stack/doc/coverage.md

    it will be deleted.

 4. After a test run, it will expect a `test-name.tix` file to exist.
-This file will then get loaded, transformed, and outputed to `$(stack path --local-hpc-root)/pkg-name/test-name/test-name.tix)`.
-The transformation removes any coverage information for executables.
-This has the following
+This file will then get loaded, modified, and outputted to `$(stack path --local-hpc-root)/pkg-name/test-name/test-name.tix)`.
-   effects:

-   * It means that coverage information will be for the library code, rather than executable modules.

-   * It makes it possible to directly union multiple `*.tix` files from different executables (assuming they are using the exact same versions of the local packages).
+   The `.tix` file gets modified to remove coverage file that isn't associated with a library.
+So, this means that you won't get coverage information for the modules compiled in the `executable` or `test-suite` stanza of your cabal file.
+This makes it possible to directly union multiple `*.tix` files from different executables (assuming they are using the exact same versions of the local packages).

    If there is enough popular demand, it may be possible in the future to give coverage information for modules that are compiled directly into the